 All new Tesla vehicles (built after 2016) come with a suite of sensors around the vehicle, including cameras, ultrasonic sensors and radar that allow the vehicle to understand and react to its environment.
-Using a powerful computer and software, the vehicle comes standard with standard “Autopilot” features that include:
+Using a powerful computer and software, the vehicle comes standard with the following free active safety features:

 - Lane Assist